 Mr. Alvarez served as president and chief operating officer of McDonald's Corporation from August 2006 until December 2009.
 Previously, he served as president of McDonald's North America, with responsibility for all the McDonald's restaurants in the U.S. and Canada.
 Prior to that, he was president of McDonald's USA.
 Mr. Alvarez joined McDonald's in 1994 and has held a variety of leadership roles throughout his career, including chief operations officer and president of the central division, both with McDonald's USA, and president of McDonald's Mexico.
-Prior to joining McDonald's, he held leadership positions at Burger King Corporation and Wendy's International, Inc. Mr. Alvarez serves on the board of directors of Lowe's Companies, Inc., the President's Council and the International Advisory Board of the University of Miami, and he is a member of the board of trustees for Chicago's Field Museum.
-He previously served on the boards of McDonald's Corporation and KeyCorp.
+Prior to joining McDonald's, he held leadership positions at Burger King Corporation and Wendy's International, Inc. Mr. Alvarez serves on the board of directors of Lowe's Companies, Inc. He also serves on the President's Council, the School of Business Administration Board of Overseers, and the International Advisory Board of the University of Miami.
+He was previously a member of the boards of McDonald's Corporation and KeyCorp.